youngmin63/Fintech-Churn-Prediction/README.md

+This project was developed as part of a university coursework and explores customer churn prediction in a FinTech context using a custom dataset inspired by the Kaggle Telco Customer Churn dataset.

 ## I. Project Goals and Tasks

 This project aims to predict customer churn in a FinTech application using user behaviour and transaction data.
 The objective is to identify key factors associated with churn and to provide actionable insights that can support data-driven retention strategies.
 To achieve this, the project applies and compares two machine learning classification models to analyse churn patterns and predictive performance.